-where $\mu_l=E[l]$ is the mean (expectation value) of $l_t$.
-If the mean is greater than unity $(\mu_l >1)$, one would expect that the size $S_t$ blows up as $t$ grows.
+In the multiplicative growth model, we suppose that population size $S_t$ at time $t$ grows geometrically, i.e., it varies in the multiplicative manner $S_{t+1}=l_t S_t$.
+The growth rates $l_t$ at discrete times $t=0, 1, 2, \cdots$ form a sequence of independent, identically distributed random variables, i.e., each obeys the same probability distribution.
+In population ecology, Lewontin and Cohen used this model to discuss population growth under randomly varying environments \cite{lewontin69}.
+Around the same time, essentially the same argument was made in a different context of repeated bets (gambles), i.e., in what is called today the Kelly criterion \cite{thorp}.
+If the rates at different times are independent of each other, the expected value of $S_t$ is given by $E[S_t]=(\mu_l)^t S_0$, where $\mu_l=E[l_t]$ is the mean (expected value) of $l_t$.
+If the mean is greater than unity ($\mu_l>1$), one would expect that the size $S_t$ blows up as $t$ grows.
 However, this expectation may be subverted almost certainly.
-For example, when $l_t$ comprises two possibilities $l=0.5$ and $l=1.7$ occurring with equal probability, we have $\mu_l=1.1$ so that the expected size grows as $E[S_{100}]=1.1^{100}S_0= 13781 S_0$.
-As a matter of fact, however, the probablity that the final size $S_{100}$ surpasses the original value $S_0$ is very small (Prob$[S_{100}>S_0]=0.092$).
-Therefore, contrary to the expectation, population size is almost certain to vanish ($S_{100} \simeq 0$).
+For example, when $l_t$ comprises two possibilities $l=0.5$ and $l=1.7$ occurring with equal probability, we have $\mu_l=1.1$ so that the expected size grows as $E[S_{100}]=1.1^{100} S_0=13781 S_0$.
+Nevertheless, as a matter of fact, the probability that the final size $S_{100}$ surpasses the original value $S_0$ is very small (Prob$[S_{100}>S_0]=0.092$) (Fig. 1).
+Therefore, contrary to the expectation, population size is almost certain to vanish ($S_{100}\simeq 0$).
 This paradox is caused by skewness, or asymmetry, of the probability distribution above and below the mean (the expected value).